Introduction to Chita Katha Lake

 - Kel and Arrang Kel – Villages famous for panoramic views and local culture, located near the start of the trek.

-Ideal Time for a Chita Katha Lake Tour
+Ideal Time for a Chita Katha Lake Visit

 If you’re planning a trip to Neelum Valley, consider booking a tour package that includes Chita Katha Lake as a highlight.
 Several Neelum tour packages provide a mix of adventure and relaxation, often including visits to other stunning locations like Sharda, Keran, and the mesmerizing Ratti Gali Lake.
 These packages cater to all types of travelers, from solo adventurers to families seeking an escape from city life.